CarleneCannon-Conner/hackernews-node/README.md

 <sup>When it was run, it created a directory called `prisma` that contained a file called `schema.prisma`.
 In this repo this file has since been modified.</sup>

+### Set up Environment Variables

-<sup>The command also created the file `.env`.
+<sup>The pervious command also created the file `.env`.
 Please note that`.env` is NOT included in this repo as it can contain secret tokens.
 Also note that `.env` has been added to `.gitignore` to prevent the accidental pushing of `.env` to a public repo.</sup>

-### Set up Environment Variables
 Rename`example.env` to `.env`

 There are currently 2 variables in this file that are used by this application.
 Alter them as required.